 Duck hunting dogs, also called gun or bird dogs, are truly set apart from other dogs.
-Bred and raised specifically for duck hunting, these dogs have different personalities from most dogs–and fittingly, they should have different names from most dogs!
+Bred and raised specifically for duck hunting, these dogs have different personalities from other dogs–and fittingly, they should have different names from other dogs!

 But the tricky question is: what should you name your duck hunting dog?
 In this article, we’ll break down 100 of the best dog hunting dog names for your hunting companion.